 An adverse event is defined broadly to include any untoward or unfavorable occurrence (physical or psychological) in a human participant, including any abnormal sign, symptom, or disease, temporally associated with the participant's time in a research study, whether or not considered related to their participation.
 These events can occur in the context of biomedical or social/behavioral research.

-The advisor is an active mentor to the student researcher and shares the responsibility for the ethical conduct of the research with the student.
-An advisor is expected to discuss the general principles of research ethics prior to the initiation of any project involving human subjects, help students determine whether their project requires Institutional Review Board (IRB) review, and guide students through the IRB application process.
-Advisors on undergraduate research studies will serve as the PI of the study and will take on the role and responsibility of the PI.
+An active mentor to a student researcher who shares the responsibility for the ethical conduct of the research with the student.
+The Advisor is expected to discuss the general principles of research ethics prior to the initiation of any project involving human subjects, help the student determine whether the project requires Institutional Review Board (IRB) review, and guide the student through the IRB application process.
+Advisors on undergraduate research studies must serve as the PI of the study, and will take on the role and responsibility of the PI.

 The age of consent is the legally defined age at which a person has the capacity to voluntarily agree to sexual activity, and in some cases, may no longer be required to obtain parental consent to marry.
 The age of consent must not be confused with the age of majority.